-Echo Hill Orchards and Winery is currently owned and operated by the Rich and Teresa Krupczak and family…
+Echo Hill Orchards and Winery is currently owned and operated by Rich and Teresa Krupczak and family…

 Ours is the third family to own and operate Echo Hill Orchards.